Data can be organized and summarized using a variety of methods. Tables are commonly used, and there

 amounts, percents, heights, and weights.

 A bar graph is a graph that compares amounts in each category to each other using bars.
-This video shows how to read and interpret a bar graph.

 A segmented bar graph

 is used to show how different subgroups or subcategories contribute to an entire group or category.
 In a segmented bar graph, each bar represents a category that consists of more than one subcategory.
 Each bar is divided into segments that represent the different subcategories.
 The height of each segment is proportional to the frequency or relative frequency of the subcategory that the segment represents.